Resources & Referrals

 I love editing fantasy and sci-fi novels, and do dabble in romance and YA as well; however, there are genres that I tend to avoid (for reasons) and my schedule does not always permit me to take on new clients.
 But do not despair!
 I have compiled a list of several editors, as well as persons and companies that provide other publishing services, to assist you in all aspects of your journey.

 Book Puma – Built by editors and authors, for authors, Book Puma offers very competitive rates for editing.
-They are willing to work with almost anyone’s request, don’t steer away from self-published authors, and even work with the backlisted.
-I recently joined their team and am excited to start working with them!
-They also have a platform for editors and authors looking to grow their brand where you can view and record online classes to better serve you at your own pace.
+They are willing to work with almost anyone’s request, and even work with the backlisted.
+I am on their team and as a staff editor and regularly perform sample edits for their clients.
+They also have an online platform, Book Puma Online, for editors and authors looking to grow their brand where you can view and record online classes to better serve you at your own pace.
 Check them out on Twitter @BookPuma!

 Doris Siu – Doris has been editing print media since 2005 as the Chief Copy Editor for several environmental agencies.
 She is now the Chief Editor for a non-fiction book publishing company specializing in self-help books and works as the lead editor for an author services company.
 She works with non-fiction (e.g., memoirs, self-help, textbooks) and fiction (e.g., children’s books, short stories, romance, YA, poetry, thriller, mysteries).
 Doris is a bestselling self-published author who understands the challenges indie authors face in the publishing process.
 You can contact Doris on her website here.